-- user\id (str) the user in question - hints (keystone.common.driver\hints.Hints) filter hints which the driver should implement if at all possible.

-a list of group\refs or an empty list.
-See group schema in IdentityDriverBase.
+- user\id (str) the user in question - hints (keystone.common.driver\hints.Hints) filter hints which the driver should implement if at all possible. - Returns a list of group\refs or an empty list.
+See group schema in IdentityDriverBase. - Raises keystone.exception.UserNotFound If the user doesnt exist.